Turneffe Flats Lodge

 Permit is the primary objective of many anglers at Turneffe Flats.
 On the bars and flats within the Turneffe system, you can expect plenty of shots at permit averaging 10-20 pounds.
 You can also expect to see some 30-40 pound permit.
 Permit fishing at Turneffe is primarily done from the bow of one of our Super skiffs, although there are some wading opportunities for a permit.

-Tarpon inhabit the creeks, channels and lagoons of the Atoll.
+Tarpon inhabits the creeks, channels and lagoons of the Atoll.
 Most tarpon jumped are 60-90 lbs., with some fish to 150 lb.
 Most Tarpon fishing is to rolling fish with limited sight fishing.
 Tarpon fishing is seasonal, as tarpon are migratory.
 Tarpon numbers begin to increase in April or May and drop off in September or October with peak tarpon months being June, July, and August.
 There are a few “resident” tarpon around Turneffe throughout the year.

 Turneffe Flats is ideal for spouses or party members that have other interests as well!
 Originally created as a Fly Fishing lodge, Turneffe has since added a renowned diving and atoll adventure program.
 If spending the day exploring the Blue Hole or island hopping seems like too much activity, the infinity pool, private beach, sea kayaks, and full bar offer alternative daily activities.